Where to Have an Author's Breakfast in Paris?

 The place: we love the pocket-size format and the velvety decor of this charming spot just a stone’s throw from Champs-Élysées.
 Newly opened, Maison François 1er welcomes business meetings (or not) from breakfast to dinner, every day non-stop.
 This former wine bar has been given a superb facelift in the hands of Nathan Litera, who has turned it into a setting that is both cozy and friendly, where one can choose to sit on banquettes, around a round table, on the terrace (adorable in nice weather), at the bar, or at a cool high-top table (our favorite).
 Also great: the incognito lounge at the back of the restaurant.

-To start the day well: one chooses their set menu depending on the mood of the day, always accompanied by coffee, tea, or hot chocolate.
-The Classic (€25) consists of a freshly squeezed fruit juice (orange or lemon), baguette slices with butter and jam or a croissant or pain au chocolat, as well as organic eggs served scrambled, as an omelet, or fried.
-More of a Healthy team?
-Replace the bread slices and pastries with an avocado toast and poached egg, along with 0% fat yogurt and its granola (€29).
+To start the day well : choose your breakfast set according to your mood, always served with coffee, tea, or hot chocolate.
+The Classic (€25) includes freshly squeezed house-made fruit juice (orange or lemon), baguette toast with butter and jam, or a croissant or pain au chocolat, along with organic eggs served scrambled, as an omelet, or fried.
+Prefer a healthier option?
+Swap the toast and pastries for avocado toast with a poached egg and 0% fromage blanc with granola (€29).

 © Anoushka Raab